soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 ![Lookup Table](NLP-lookuptable.png)

 *Figure 2: Word embeddings are usually stored in a simple lookup table.
 Given a word, the word vector of numbers is returned.
-Given a sentence, a matrix with vectors of each word in the sentence are returned.*
+Given a sentence, a matrix of vectors for each word in the sentence is returned.*

 Word embeddings are usually initialized to random numbers (and learned during the training phase of the neural network), or initialized from previously trained models over large texts like Wikipedia.